Fitzroy River (Western Australia)

-The Fitzroy River is located in the West Kimberley region of Western Australia.
+The Fitzroy River, also known as Martuwarra, is located in the West Kimberley region of Western Australia.
 It has 20 tributaries and its catchment occupies an area of 93829 km2, within the Canning Basin and the Timor Sea drainage division.

-It often floods extensively during the wet season, and is known as the major remaining habitat for the critically endangered sawfish.
+It often floods extensively during the wet season, and is known as the major remaining habitat for the critically endangered largetooth sawfish.

 History

 Pre-colonisation

 The first people to live along the river were the traditional owners of the areas around the river, including the Bunuba and Nyikina people to the west, and the Walmajarri and Gooniyandi people to the east, who have lived in the area for at least 40,000 years.

-The Nyikina and Bunuba people know the river as Mardoowarra and Bandaral Ngarri respectively; the river and its vast floodplains are of great spiritual, cultural, medicinal and ecological significance.
-The Nyikina word Raparapa, translates as "alongside the river".
+The Nyikina and Bunuba people know the river as Martuwarra (formerly also spelt Mardoowarra) and Bandaral Ngarri respectively.
+The river and its vast floodplains are of great spiritual, cultural, medicinal, and ecological significance.